-According to a 2021 study by Ernst and Young, like-kind exchanges are expected to support 568,000 jobs and contribute \$27.5 billion in labor income and \$55.3 billion of value added to the U.S. gross domestic product in 2021.
-The research also found like-kind exchanges will generate \$7.8 billion in federal, state and local taxes this year.
-In addition, forgone depreciation (reduced deductions on the replacement properties) is estimated to bring in another \$6 billion per year in income tax revenue.
+According to a 2022 study by Ernst and Young, like-kind exchanges supported 976,000 jobs and contributed \$48.6 billion in labor income and \$97.4 billion of value added to the U.S. gross domestic product in 2021.
+The research also found like-kind exchanges generated \$13.1 billion in federal, state and local taxes in 2021.
+In addition, forgone depreciation (reduced deductions on the replacement properties) provides another \$6 billion in annual income tax revenue.